-The term Know Your Customer (KYC) is a customer identification process where a customer’s identity, financial status and address are verified.
-The idea is that by knowing your customers – verifying identities, making sure they’re real, confirming they’re not on any prohibited lists and assessing their risk factors — can keep money laundering, terrorist financing and more run-of-the-mill fraud schemes at bay.
+The term Know Your Customer (KYC) is a customer identification process where a customer's identity, financial status and address are verified.
+The term is also used to refer to anti-money laundering regulations (AML) that govern banking activities.
+Knowing your customer – verifying identity, ensuring they're real, confirming they're not on any prohibited lists and assessing their risk factors — makes it easier to keep money laundering, terrorist financing and more run-of-the-mill fraud schemes at bay.
 Most KYC procedures now run online with optimised online KYC registration processes.

 KYC policy incorporates the following steps taken by financial institutions:

-By first verifying customers’ identities and intentions and then understanding their transaction patterns, banks are able to more accurately pinpoint suspicious activities.
-From there, the bank then quantifies how much of a risk its clients appear to be and how likely they are to become involved in corrupt or illegal activity.
-KYC is an important part of any business.
-In order to provide financial services online, companies need to have methods for remote identification in order to be aligned with KYC standards.
+By first verifying customers' identities and intentions and then understanding their transaction patterns, banks can accurately pinpoint suspicious activities.
+From there, the bank quantifies how much of a risk its clients appear to be and how likely they are to become involved in corrupt or illegal activity.
+KYC is an essential part of any financial service providers business.
+To deliver online financial services, companies need to have methods for remote identification to be aligned with KYC standards.
 To make the KYC process as uncomplicated as possible simply makes sense.